 Board adopted a new name in 2015 (putting “community” first), logo, vision,

 and commitment statement.
 In March of 2016, the Community Foundation succeeded

-in raising half a million dollars in response to Lilly Endowment Inc.'s GIFT VI
+in raising over half a million dollars in response to Lilly Endowment Inc.'s GIFT VI

 challenge.
 Combined with the Endowment's match, over $1.2 million was raised and